fpublic4-png/amns/blueprint.md

 *   **Redesigned Student Dashboard:** A brand new, modern dashboard for students with a dynamic welcome message, attendance and progress tracking, and an animated bottom navigation bar.
 *   **Intuitive Navigation:** A clear and straightforward navigation system that makes it easy for users to find the information they need.
 *   **Student Profile Page:** A dedicated page where students can view their personal and guardian information, upload a profile picture, and log out of the application.
-*   **Notification Pop-up:** A pop-up dialog that appears when the notification bell is clicked, with separate tabs for "Notifications" and "Homework."
-It fetches and displays messages from Firestore based on the student's class and "everyone" broadcasts.
+*   **Advanced Notification Pop-up:** A pop-up dialog that appears when the notification bell is clicked, with separate tabs for "Notifications" and "Homework."
+It fetches and displays messages from Firestore using a robust, multi-query approach that ensures all relevant information is displayed correctly and efficiently.

-### Current Plan: Implement Notification Pop-up
+### Current Plan: Final Fix for Data Fetching and Compilation Error

-*   **Objective:** To create a pop-up dialog that displays notifications and homework for the logged-in student.
+*   **Objective:** To permanently resolve the compilation error in the notification pop-up and ensure that homework and notifications are displayed correctly by using the proper data structures.
 *   **Steps:**
-    1.  **Create `lib/notifications_popup.dart`:**
+    1.  **Correct `lib/notifications_popup.dart`:**
-        *   Build a stateful widget with a `TabController` for "Notifications" and "Homework" tabs.
-        *   Implement logic to fetch the student's class from Firestore using their user ID.
-        *   Fetch messages from the `notifications` collection, filtering by the student's class and "everyone."
-        *   Fetch messages from the `homework` collection, filtering by the student's class.
-        *   Display the fetched messages in a `ListView` for each respective tab, with a message for when there are no new items.
-    2.  **Modify `lib/student_dashboard.dart`:**
-        *   Import the new `notifications_popup.dart` file.
-        *   Create a method, `_showNotificationsPopup()`, that uses `showDialog` to display the `NotificationsPopup` widget within an `AlertDialog`.
-        *   Update the `onPressed` callback of the notification `IconButton` in the `AppBar` to call the `_showNotificationsPopup` method.
-    3.  **Update `blueprint.md`:** Document the new notification pop-up feature.
+        *   The immediate compilation error was fixed by changing the `allNotifications` and `allHomework` data structures from `Set` to `Map<String, Map<String, dynamic>>`.
+        *   This allows for the correct de-duplication of fetched data by using the document ID as the key, and it resolves the `.values` property error that was causing the build to fail.
+        *   This final correction ensures the data fetching logic is sound, stable, and correctly implemented.
+    2.  **Update `blueprint.md`:** Document the final data structure correction, providing a clear and accurate record of the implemented solution.